MicrosoftDocs/security/security-docs/zero-trust/azure-protect-resources-cyberattacks.md

 If you're using programmatic deployments or other types of automation, platform automation and DevOps tooling resources need to be secured as well.
 For examples to protect your deployment infrastructure, see [Securing DevOps CI/CD pipelines](/azure/cloud-adoption-framework/secure/best-practices/secure-devops) and [Recommendations for securing a development lifecycle](/azure/well-architected/security/secure-development-lifecycle).

-However, you should also plan to protect the code itself, which varies based on the source control tools you are using.
+However, you should also plan to protect the code itself, which varies based on the source control tools you're using.
 For example, GitHub has instructions for [Backing up a repository](https://docs.github.com/repositories/archiving-a-github-repository/backing-up-a-repository) for your source code repositories.

 You should also review your specific services to determine how best to protect your source code and pipelines from attack and destruction.